kevinlxk/tidydata/CodeBook.md

 ## Codebook for Course Project

+# ID Variables: Variables

 "id" - unique identifier for each subject
-"activity" - activity name: WALKINK, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING "tBodyAcc-mean()-X"
+"activity" - activity name: WALKINK, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

+# The following variables gives the AVERAGES of the mean and standard deviations of each of the measures across the same activity by the same individual.

+"tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"
 "tBodyAcc-mean()-Z"